 Oscar Romero Scholars Program

 Romero Scholars participate in the program with the understanding that they will commit to work in or on behalf of the Archdiocese of Chicago for at least three years after their graduation.
-The deadline for application is March 15, 2013.
+The deadline is March 6, 2017.
+Please click here to download application.

 Romero Scholars participate in formation activities designed to enhance their own spirituality and integrate spiritual formation, academic understanding, and practical ministerial skills.
 All of these activities take place within the context of the Hispanic and Latino cultures in Chicago.
 This formation consists of monthly theological reflection with other scholars, retreats, and participation in special events at CTU.